|Name||Theodore "Teddy" Roosevelt|

 || October 27, 1858

-Dutch - English - Moderate - Government Reform - Internationalist - Jobs/Industrial Growth - Pro Environment - Pro- gun - Pro-Labor - Protectionist - Married - Widowed - U.S. Army - Freemason - NRA - Christian - Straight -
+Dutch - English - Liberal - Moderate - Moderate-to-Liberal - Government Reform - Internationalist - Jobs/Industrial Growth - Pro Environment - Pro- gun - Pro-Labor - Protectionist - Married - Widowed - U.S. Army - Freemason - NRA - Christian - Straight -

 |Info||With the assassination of President McKinley, Theodore Roosevelt, not quite 43, became the youngest President in the Nation's history.
 He brought new excitement and power to the Presidency, as he vigorously led Congress and the American public toward progressive reforms and a strong foreign policy. |